sghall/react-move/README.md

 * React-move allows you to define your animations using durations, delays and ease functions.
   In react-motion you use spring configurations to define your animations.

-* React-move has built-in support for interpolating strings, numbers, colors, SVG paths and SVG transforms.
+* React-move is designed to plugin interpolation for strings, numbers, colors, SVG paths and SVG transforms.
-  With react-motion you can only interpolate numbers so you have to do a bit more work or include another library to work with colors, paths, etc.
+  With react-motion you can only interpolate numbers so you have to do a bit more work use colors, paths, etc.

 * In react-move you can define different animations for entering, updating and leaving with the ability to specify delay, duration and ease on each individual key.
   React-motion allows you to define a spring configuration for each key in the "style" object.